Since it's challenging to find ideal qualified candidates, hiring snow removal employees can seem like an impossible task.

 Take a look at a few basic phone screening questions:

 As you're talking with the applicant on the phone, don't be afraid to listen to your gut feeling.
-For instance, if something doesn't feel quite right, then it likely isn't.
-Which means, it's time to move on.
+If something doesn't feel quite right, then it's time to move on.

 Remember, even if you gut reaction is wrong, you're still only losing a candidate you couldn't trust.

-If the applicant passes the phone screening, then it's time to move onto the in-person interview.
+If the applicant passes the phone screening, then it's time to progress onto the in-person interview.

 In-person interviews offer an excellent opportunity to catch any potential inconsistencies in answers between the application, phone screening, and in-person interview.